Annmarie Reno is Executive Director of the Support Services Bureau, overseeing an annual budget of $166 million.

 Jim lives in Cape Coral with his wife Alma and four wonderful children.
 Jim is active with the Boy Scouts of America, where is the Assistant Scout Master for Troop 330 and is a volunteer with Hope Hospice.
 Jim is an avid boater and if he isn’t on his boat you’ll find him riding his 2009 Street Glide Harley Davidson.

-Major Barraco started his career in Corrections with the Lee County Sheriff’s Office in October of 1989.
+Major James Barraco began his career in Corrections with the Lee County Sheriff’s Office in 1989.
 During his time in the Corrections Bureau he has held many positions and worked his way through the ranks to include his present position as the Downtown Site Commander.

 His wife who is also a member of the Lee County Sheriff’s Office and his daughter are instrumental to his success, both personal and professional.

-Outside of his professional interests, he fishes, boats, teaches and enjoys time with family, close friends and the family dog.
+Outside of his professional interests, he fishes, boats, and enjoys time with family, close friends and the family dog.

 Chief of Operations John Holloway joined the Lee

 County Sheriff’s Office in 2013 following more than two decades of experience

 as a police officer, detective and trial attorney in Lee and Collier Counties.
 His current role overseeing LCSO’s Operations